Personal Injury Lawyers in Hillsboro

 Another benefit is that we have many years of combined experience recovering fair compensation for a variety of injury cases.
 We have detailed knowledge of the legal process, what it takes to negotiate fair compensation, determine the fair value of your claim, build a strong case, and file a case before legal deadlines pass.

-Our firm's founder, Richard Rizk used to work for insurance companies.
-He has experience as an insurance defense lawyer and authorizer of large loss claims.
+Our firm’s founder, Richard Rizk used to work for insurance companies.
+He has experience as an insurance defense lawyer and in that role was authorized to approve large loss claims.
 He gained valuable insights into how insurance companies think and will apply those insights to help victims of negligence.

 Our Hillsboro personal injury lawyers want you to focus on your recovery.
 You should give yourself the best chance of making the best recovery that is possible.
 We are prepared to take care of the legal process on your behalf, fighting for your best interests each and every step of the way.